-Initially, Burger himself believed that replicating Milgram’s study simply wasn’t possible.
+Initially, Burger believed that replicating Milgram’s study simply wasn’t possible.
 To deal with the ethical concerns over the research, he made several alterations to the original experiment.
-First, the maximum shock level was only 150-volts, much lower than the 450-volts Milgram used in his experiments.
-The researcher also carefully screened the participants in order to eliminate anyone who might have negative reactions to the study.
+First, the maximum shock level was only 150 volts, much lower than the 450 volts Milgram used in his experiments.
+The researcher also carefully screened the participants to eliminate anyone who might have negative reactions to the study.

 After carefully screening the participants, the remaining subjects were repeatedly told that they could quit the study at any time and still receive the $50 they were promised for participating.
-With consent of the subject, each participant received a very mild, 15-volt electrical shock.
+With the subject’s consent, each participant received a very mild, 15-volt electrical shock.
 Following the experiment, participants were quickly debriefed and told that the “learner” was simply pretending and had never really received any electrical shocks.
-Finally, the experimenter was also a licensed clinical psychologist who put any end to any sessions where undue stress or anxiety was observed.
+Finally, the experimenter was also a licensed clinical psychologist who ended any sessions where undue stress or anxiety was observed.

 Image: Image: Will Lion (CC BY-NC-ND 2.0)

 Burger J. Replicating Milgram: would people still obey today?
 American Psychologist.
 2009;64(1):1-11. doi:10.1037/a0010932